josephinemho/Analyzing_Unstructured_Data_for_Finance/Analyzing_Unstructured_Data_for_Finance/README.md

 ```

-## Tools

-The Twitter Sentiment Classifier is powered using Python and Ruby on Rails.
-Tweets are collected using Twitter's REST API ( TWITTER MODULE ).
-These tweets are then scored based on already collected reviews in the database ( REVIEWS MODULE ).
-The exchange between the database and Python code is handled using a Ruby on Rails REST API ( API MODULE ).
-Direct access to the MYSQL Server is also possible using the MYSQL MODULE.
-Further libraries such as NLTK are used to improve performance as well as accuracy of the analyzer.

 ## Premise

 * <b>Use BOTH Sentiment Analysis (text) and Engagement (replies, retweets, mentions, hashtags, etc.) to predict stocks of the new tech companies</b></br>